 Employees owe their first professional loyalty to the Museum and their primary energies to fulfilling conscientiously the responsibilities of their Museum employment.
-Employees should never abuse their official positions or their contacts within the museum community or with the public.
-Employees should disclose and, where required, refrain from any activity which might conflict, with the interests of the Museum.
-It is the responsibility of all employees of the Museum to familiarize themselves with the Museum's Conflict of Interest Policy, and to comply with its requirements.
-Unless such interest is fully disclosed, to the Director of Human Resources, and the employee is able to remove himself or herself from any position capable of influencing or affecting the business relationship between the Museum and the entity in which or with whom the employee has the interest, it is contrary to Museum policy:
+Trustees also owe a duty of loyalty to the Museum which requires that they act with undivided allegiance to the mission of the Museum and without regard to personal interests.
+Trustees/employees should never abuse their official positions or their contacts within the museum community or with the public.
+Trustees/employees should disclose and, where required, refrain from any activity which might conflict, with the interests of the Museum.
+It is the responsibility of all Trustees/employees of the Museum to familiarize themselves with the Museum's Conflict of Interest Policy, and to comply with its requirements.
+Unless such interest is fully disclosed, in the case of Officers and Trustees, to the Office of the General Counsel, and in the case of staff, to the Director of Human Resources, and the Trustee/employee is able to remove himself or herself from any position capable of influencing or affecting the business relationship between the Museum and the entity in which or with whom the Trustee/employee has the interest, it is contrary to Museum policy:

-(1) For an employee, or his/her "Family Members" ("Family Members" being defined as a spouse, domestic partner, parent, child, or friend with whom you are closely identified), to hold a financial or management interest in, (i) a supplier or customer of the Museum, (ii) any enterprise which extends financing accommodations to, or receives such accommodations from, the Museum, or (iii) any other entity that does business with the Museum, unless such interest is fully disclosed, to the Director of Human Resources, and the employee is able to remove himself or herself from any position capable of influencing or affecting the business relationship between the Museum and the entity in which or with whom the employee has the interest or relationship.
-An employee shall not be deemed to have an interest in or relationship with any corporation, firm, association or other entity whose securities are publicly traded solely because such person together with such person's parents and spouse, and all descendants of either such person's parents or such person's spouse, own in the aggregate, or have an aggregate beneficial equity interest, less than 5 percent of the such company's shares.

-- (2) For an employee, or any Family Member, to have any financial or management interest in another museum or a company engaged in enterprises similar to the Museum, unless such interest or relationship has been fully disclosed and approved in writing by the Director of the Museum. - (3) For an employee to do business with or hire a Family Member (or a company with which a Family Member is associated) on behalf of the Museum unless the facts are disclosed and written approval is received in advance from the Director of the Museum.
+- For a Trustee/employee, or his/her "Family Members" ("Family Members" being defined as a spouse, domestic partner, parent, child, or friend with whom you are closely identified), to hold a financial or management interest in, (i) a supplier or customer of the Museum, (ii) any enterprise which extends financing accommodations to, or receives such accommodations from, the Museum, or (iii) any other entity that does business with the Museum, unless such interest is fully disclosed, in the case of Officers and Trustees, to the Office of the General Counsel, and in the case of staff, to the Director of Human Resources, and the Trustee/employee is able to remove himself or herself from any position capable of influencing or affecting the business relationship between the Museum and the entity in which or with whom the Trustee/employee has the interest or relationship.
+A Trustee/employee shall not be deemed to have an interest in or relationship with any corporation, firm, association or other entity whose securities are publicly traded solely because such person together with such person's parents and spouse, and all descendants of either such person's parents or such person's spouse, own in the aggregate, or have an aggregate beneficial equity interest, less than 5 percent of the such company's shares. - (2) For a Trustee/employee, or any Family Member, to have any financial or management interest in another museum or a company engaged in enterprises similar to the Museum, unless such interest or relationship has been fully disclosed and approved in writing by the Director of the Museum. - (3) For a Trustee/employee to do business with or hire a Family Member (or a company with which a Family Member is associated) on behalf of the Museum unless the facts are disclosed and written approval is received in advance from the Director of the Museum.